- 1 Tips for Visiting Croatian Beaches

 - 3 Beaches in Trogir within walking distance of the city center

-- 4 Beaches near Trogir that can be reached by car or bus
+- 4 Beaches near Trogir that can be reached by car, bus, or ferry

 - 5 Pushing the boat out: Beach day trips from Trogir